Sitting in front of the TV, just me & my socially distanced 2D friends.

 > Instead of the usual special snowflake who wants to be normal until the first damsel needs saving, Mob seeks self-improvement while being confronted by those who can't see past the one thing they think makes them special.
 First Love Monster

 > A rough first couple of episode ends up being a surprisingly entertaining comedy about adults acting like children to play children that look like adults.
+Takes a turn for the worse whenever it takes itself seriously, though.
 Ange Vierge

 Yuri on Ice